Linear Aggregation in Tree-based Estimators: Interpretability

 \subsection{Social Pressure and Voter Turnout Data Set}

 We use a data set from a large field experiment that has been conducted by \cite{GerberGreenLarimer} to measure the effectiveness of four different mailers on voter turnout.
 The data set contains 344,084 potential voters in the August 2006 Michigan statewide election with a wide range of offices and proposals on the ballot.
-The sample was restricted to voters that voted in the 2004 general election, because the turnout in the 2006 election was expected to be extremely low among potential voters who did not vote in the 2004 general election.